 That's where inexpensive natural remedies come into play.

-1. Use a Humidifier When You Sleep
+Use a Humidifier When You Sleep

 Clinical research shows that when the air you breathe in at night is dry you will most likely start snoring even if you don’t already do so.
-Extremely dry air can exacerbate the membranes in your airways, restricting your natural breathing rhythms and making the loose tissues vibrate when you inhale or exhale.
+Extremely dry air can exacerbate the membranes in your airway passages, restricting your natural breathing rhythms and making the loose tissues vibrate when you inhale or exhale.
 To prevent this, simply use a humidifier with a HEPA filtration system in the room where you sleep.
 Be sure to check the filter as often as possible to prevent allergen buildup and expulsion.

 TIP: Add peppermint or eucalyptus oil to the water to clear out the sinuses.